kumarvshc/document-processor-app/README.md

 - **Unit of Work** – For managing transactions.
 - **Dependency Injection** – For loose coupling and testability.
 - **Result Pattern** – For consistent operation results.
+- **DDD Pattern** – For maintaining clear boundaries, and improving maintainability.
+- **Event-Driven** – For decoupling components and enabling asynchronous communication.

 ---

 ## Design Principles